xpipe-io/xpipe/DEVELOPMENT.md

 ## Repository Structure

-- [core](core) - Shared core classes of the X-Pipe Java API, X-Pipe extensions, and the X-Pipe daemon implementation
+- [core](core) - Shared core classes of the XPipe Java API, XPipe extensions, and the XPipe daemon implementation
-- [beacon](beacon) - The X-Pipe beacon component is responsible for handling all communications between the X-Pipe daemon and the client applications, for example the various programming language APIs and the CLI
+- [beacon](beacon) - The XPipe beacon component is responsible for handling all communications between the XPipe daemon and the client applications, for example the various programming language APIs and the CLI
-- [app](app) - Contains the X-Pipe daemon implementation, the X-Pipe desktop application, and an API to create all different kinds of extensions for the X-Pipe platform
+- [app](app) - Contains the XPipe daemon implementation, the XPipe desktop application, and an API to create all different kinds of extensions for the XPipe platform
-- [dist](dist) - Tools to create a distributable package of X-Pipe
+- [dist](dist) - Tools to create a distributable package of XPipe
-- [ext](ext) - Available X-Pipe extensions.
+- [ext](ext) - Available XPipe extensions.
 Essentially every feature is implemented as an extension

 ### Open source model

-X-Pipe utilizes an open core model, which essentially means that the main application is open source while certain other components are not.
+XPipe utilizes an open core model, which essentially means that the main application is open source while certain other components are not.
 Select parts are not open source yet, but may be added to this repository in the future.
 Some tests and especially test environments and that run on private servers are also not included in this repository (Don't want to leak server information).
-Finally, scripts and workflows to create and publish installers and packages are also not included to prevent attackers from easily impersonating the X-Pipe application.
+Finally, scripts and workflows to create and publish installers and packages are also not included to prevent attackers from easily impersonating the XPipe application.

 ## Modularity

-All X-Pipe components target [JDK 19](https://openjdk.java.net/projects/jdk/19/) and make full use of the Java Module System (JPMS).
+All XPipe components target [JDK 19](https://openjdk.java.net/projects/jdk/19/) and make full use of the Java Module System (JPMS).
 All components are modularized, including all their dependencies.
 In case a dependency is (sadly) not modularized yet, module information is manually added using [moditect](https://github.com/moditect/moditect-gradle-plugin).
 Further, note that as this is a pretty complicated Java project that fully utilizes modularity,